james-stoup/emacs-org-mode-tutorial/README.md

       NOTE ABOUT TODO

-<a id="orgb4100d3"></a>
+<a id="orgc6cb0d2"></a>

 ### Components of the TODO Item

 Let's look at each piece one at a time.

-1. STATE
+**STATE**

-    In this TODO it is set to "OBE" (overcome by events).
-Other TODOs are set to "DONE", "TODO", or "IN-PROGRESS".
+In this TODO it is set to `OBE` (overcome by events).
+Other TODOs are set to `DONE`, `TODO`, or `IN-PROGRESS`.
 We will setup these states in just a minute, but for the moment all you need to know is that each TODO can cycle through several states.

-2. PRIORITY
+**PRIORITY**
 Each TODO can have a priority.
 You can create your own set of priorities such as [DEFCON 1, TROUBLE, MILDLY-BAD,SAFELY-IGNORE] but the defaults of [A,B,C] work just fine and it is what we will be using here.
-In this case "A" is the highest priority and "C" is the lowest.
+In this case `A` is the highest priority and `C` is the lowest.
 Don't worry too much about this yet, this will make more sense once we get to the agenda view.

-3. TITLE
+**TITLE**
 This is the name of your TODO that is entered from the capture menu.

-4. STATE CHANGE 2
+**STATE CHANGE 2**
 The latest state change.
-As we see it went from "IN-PROGRESS" to "OBE" and a timestamp was recorded when this occurred.
+As we see it went from `IN-PROGRESS` to `OBE` and a timestamp was recorded when this occurred.

-5. STATE CHANGE 1
+**STATE CHANGE 1**
 The initial state change.
-The TODO went from in the "TODO" state to "IN-PROGRESS" and a timestamp was recorded when this occurred too.
+The TODO went from in the `TODO` state to `IN-PROGRESS` and a timestamp was recorded when this occurred too.

-6. STAGE CHANGE 1 NOTE
+**STAGE CHANGE 1 NOTE**
 When work was started on this TODO and the state changed, a note was added as a form of documentation.

-7. NOTE
+**NOTE**
 And here is where all the details go.
 This could be much more involved, but for this example it was reduced to a single line. so

-<a id="orgb7a538b"></a>
+<a id="org131b26c"></a>

 ### Explanation of the TODO Workflow

 The general idea behind all of this is to capture a TODDO item, assign it a priority, and save a detailed description of what needs to be done.
 Once that is recorded we can revisit this TODO at a later date and begin working on it.
-Once work has begun the state changes to "IN-PROGRESS".
+Once work has begun the state changes to `IN-PROGRESS`.
 When that happens the user is prompted to write a small note (this is not required, you could leave it blank) and a timestamp is recorded of when the state change happened.
 Finally, once the work has been completed, the note can be set to a done state.
 In these examples the done states are `DONE`, `OBE`, and `WONT-DO`.
 But we are getting ahead of ourselves.
 First let's look at how this was accomplished.

-<a id="org0c6b851"></a>
+<a id="org454acb5"></a>

 ### Capture Template

-A general TODO item is captured with a "g" from the capture template buffer.
+A general TODO item is captured with a `g` from the capture template buffer.
 All of the TODOs are saved to the `todos.org` file under the `General Tasks` heading.
 You can see that the initial state is set to `TODO` and the initial priority is set to `B`.
 Along with all of this I've added an additional field called `Created:` which adds a timestamp for when this TODO was created.
 We can filter on that later, but it is simply an optional piece of meta data that you might want to include.

     (setq org-capture-templates
           '(